 I've sat in hundreds of morning meetings.
 Most were terrible.
 Some were great.
 The difference was never the software, the agenda template, or the team size.
 It was always: did someone ask a question worth answering?

 Ask a better question.
 Get a better morning.
-And maybe — just maybe — stop being the reason your team has a group chat called "surviving the daily standup."
+And maybe, just maybe, stop being the reason your team has a group chat called "surviving the daily standup."

 Ready to transform your meetings?